 „Stop clima [air condition]!
 Stop clima!
 We shouted many, many times, but they did not switch it off.“

-Around 4 am, the Croatian police van arrived approximately 300 meters away from the first houses of the city of Velika Kladuša (BIH), where some more officers were waiting for them.
+Around 4 am, the Croatian police van arrived approximately 300 meters away from the first houses of the city of Velika Kladuša (approximate location is shown on map), where some more officers were waiting for them.
 When the door of the van was opened, they shouted:

 „Hayde, hayde one by one come out!“